-Lent or Sarakosti (40 day fast) started on Clean Monday.
-Starting the night before, the children kissed the hand of their grandfather, their grandmother, their father and their mother.
+In Pontus, Lent or Sarakosti (40 day fast) started on Clean Monday.
+Starting the night before, children kissed the hand of their grandfather, grandmother and their father and mother.
 They embraced and kissed their brothers and sisters.
-On Clean Monday, those who were devout in their faith went to church, performed Holy Communion, took holy bread, and from there onwards whoever could fast for the entire 40 days did so.
-On the first 3 days, they wouldn't eat or drink anything, not even water.
+On Clean Monday, those who were devout in their faith went to church, performed Holy Communion, took holy bread and from there on-wards whoever could fast for the entire 40 days did so.
+On the first three days they wouldn't eat or drink anything, not even water.

-During the 40 days, coffee houses remained open and many attended, however nobody danced.
+During the 40 day fast, coffee houses remained open and many attended however nobody danced.
 Every Friday they attended church service.
-As the week of Easter arrived, they cleaned their houses, their yards and the entire village.
-On the last Saturday before Easter (named St. Lazarus) they made Kerkele otherwise known as ‘koulouria' (biscuits made from sweet bread) and on the following day (Palm Sunday) they would give them to children along with white eggs while they sang psalms.
+As the week of Easter arrived they cleaned their houses and yards and the entire village.
+On the last Saturday before Easter (named Saint Lazarus) they made Kerkele otherwise known as koulouria (biscuits made from sweet bread) and on the following day, Palm Sunday. they would give them to children along with white eggs while they sang psalms.

-During Holy Week there would be no work.
-Every day they would attend church.
-On Easter Thursday they baked bread and made tsourekia, and painted the eggs red.
-At nights they would attend church for Gospel service (Dodeka Evanggelia).
+During Holy Week there would be no work and they attended every day.
+On Easter Thursday they baked bread and made tsourekia (sweet bread) and painted the eggs red.
+At nights they would attend church for Gospel service (Dodeka Evangelia).
 They took 12 objects with them to church so that they would be blessed for good luck throughout the year.
-On Good Friday, they attended church and passed under the Epitaph, they performed Holy Communion and then at 3.00 am they ate soup.
+On Good Friday, they attended church and passed under the Epitaph, performed Holy Communion and then at 3 am they ate soup.
 On Easter Saturday whoever didn't make their tsourekia would do so.
-They sacrificed a lamb, chickens and roosters and they began preparing for Easter Day.
+They sacrificed a lamb, chickens and roosters and began preparing for Easter day.
 The parents also bought presents for the children.